kodi-community-addons/script.skin.helper.service/README.md

 If you want to customize the look and feel of the color picker window, make sure to include script-skin_helper_service-ColorPicker.xml in your skin and skin in to your needs.

+TIP: By default the colorpicker will provide a list of available colors.
+If you want to provide that list yourself, create a file "colors.xml" in skin\extras\colors\colors.xml See the default colors file in the script's location, subfolder resources\colors

 ________________________________________________________________________________________________________